boklyn/multideploy/README.md

 1. Provision a domain with a primary and a secondary domain controller.
 2. Create a keyvault and add secrets to the keyvault.

 The solution also provides a library of customizations that are available and instructions on how to add/remove functionality through the MultiServerDeployDoc documementation.
+The library currrently consist of the following:

+1. Dynamic IP
+2. Leveraging Domain Join Extension
+3. Tagging
+4. Custom Script Extension.

+The following options are on the roadmap of being added
+1. DSC Extension support
+2. Public IP Integration Support
+3. Time Zone and other Windows OS customizations
+4.

 Pre-requisites
 ==============